mfherbst/bash-course/README.md

-# Advanced bash scripting 2015
+# Advanced bash scripting 2017
-Script, resources and example code for the course **Advanced bash scripting** taking place at the Ruprecht-Karls-Universität Heidelberg from 24th – 28th August 2015.
+Script, resources and example code for the course **Advanced bash scripting** taking place at the Ruprecht-Karls-Universität Heidelberg from 6th – 10th November 2017.

 Included files:
 - [bash_course.pdf](bash_course.pdf): The main script
+	(currently still the old version of the same course taught in 2015)
 - [LICENCE](LICENCE): Overview how files in this repository are licenced
-- [resources/](resources/): Data neccessary to run the examples and do the exercises.
+- [resources/](resources/): Data neccessary to run the examples and work on the exercises.

 ## Setup
 Before being able to do the Project Gutenberg-related exercises, you should run the script ``resources/gutenberg/download.sh`` from the ``resources/gutenberg`` directory, i.e.
 ```
 cd resources/gutenberg
 ./download.sh